 The Principal retains the right and privilege to issue penalties for acts of discipline not specifically stated herein and to alter any penalties as he considers necessary.
-Furthermore, the Principal reserves the right to amend any provision in this handbook which he deems to be in the best interest of the educational process at Sachem High School East.
+Furthermore, the Principal reserves the right to recommend changes to the Superintendent for approval and BOE review.